umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 where, in practical terms, the measurement probability $P_{{\sf t}+1}({\sf y} \vert x)$ of ${\sf Y}_{{\sf t}+1}={\sf y}$ given $X_{{\sf t}+1}=x$ can be represented by sampling from another stochastic process which takes the state of the stochadex simulation as input.
 Given that we have this capability to compare like-for-like between the data and the simulation; the next problem is to figure out how this comparison between two sequences of vectors can be done in a way which ensures the the statistics of the posterior are ultimately respected.

 For an arbitrary simulation model which is defined by the stochadex, the likelihood in Bayes' rule is typically not describable as a simple function or distribution.
-While we could train the probability reweighting we derived in the previous chapter to match the simulation; to do this well would require having an exact formula for the conditional probability, and this is not always easy to derive in the general case.
+While we could train the probability reweighting we derived in the previous section to match the simulation; to do this well would require having an exact formula for the conditional probability, and this is not always easy to derive in the general case.
 Instead, there is a class of Bayesian inference methods which we shall lean on to help us compute the posterior distribution (and hence the MAP), which are known as 'Likelihood-Free' methods --- see, e.g., [@sisson2018handbook], [@price2018bayesian], [@wood2010statistical] and [@drovandi2022comparison].

 'Likelihood-Free' methods work by separating out the components of the posterior which relate to the closeness of rows in ${\sf Y}$ to the rows in $Y$ from the components which relate the states $X$ and parameters $z$ of the simulation stochastically to ${\sf Y}$.
 To achieve this separation, we can make use of chaining conditional probability like this